Thank you to the following who have been EITC Donors over the past few years!

 The Charter Arts Foundation is an approved EITC Educational Improvement Organization.

-The Lehigh Valley Charter High School for the Arts Foundation (Charter Arts Foundation) was created in January 2012 to support the health, welfare and educational interests of the Lehigh Valley Charter High School for the Arts (Charter Arts).
+The Charter Arts Foundation was formed in January 2012 to support the health, welfare and educational interests of the Lehigh Valley Charter High School for the Arts (Charter Arts).
 The Foundation’s purpose is to operate exclusively for the support and benefit of the school and its affiliated or controlled organizations that are publicly supported charities.

 The registered office of the Foundation is, 321 East 3rd Street, Bethlehem, PA 18015.